-BUS 323 Financial Statement Analysis and Decision Making 3 credit hours
+BUS 323 Financial Statement Analysis and Decision Making

 Application of concepts from introductory accounting and finance as well as a more thorough investigation of selected topics such as ratio analysis, capital budgeting, dividend policy, leverage and acquisition valuation.
 Prerequisite: BUS 331.